hacktoolkit/htk-ios-Twitter/README.md

 * [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 * [x] User can pull to refresh
 * [x] User can compose a new tweet by tapping on a compose button.
-* [wip] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+* [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

 '''Optional User Stories'''